-Oak Class is home to our Year 2,3 and 4 children and is taught by Miss Cameron with support from Miss Henry, Mrs Pickard and Mrs Murdoch.
+Oak Class is home to our Year 2,3 and 4 children and is taught by Miss Cameron with support from Miss Henry, Mrs Head and Mrs Murdoch.

-This half term, our whole school topic is British Settlers, and in Oak Class, we will be learning all about Romans!
+This half term, our whole school topic is Physical Features of Our World.
+In Oak Class, we will be exploring this topic by learning about the water cycle, light and shadows.

 Oak Class PE is on a Wednesday morning.
 Children should come to school dressed in their PE kit each Wednesday.
 We also have additional PE sessions with our sports specialists on the following dates: